JorikJooken/HColoring/README.md

 # H-coloring 4-regular graphs

-This repository contains code and data related to the paper "A note on $\bar{X}$-coloring and $\hat{A}$-coloring 4-regular graphs" (available on [arXiv] (https://arxiv.org/abs/2401.05510)).
+This repository contains code and data related to the paper "A note on $\bar{X}$-coloring and $\hat{A}$-coloring 4-regular graphs" (available on [arXiv](https://arxiv.org/abs/2401.05510)).
 All code can be found in the directory "Code", whereas all data can be found in the directory "Data".

 Below, we briefly describe the different programs and data.